dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# Excel file format to generate a JSON project
+# Excel File Format to Generate a JSON Project

-## The folder structure
+## The Folder Structure

 With the [`excel2json`](../cli-commands.md#excel2json) command, a JSON project file can be created from Excel files.